lucia-auth/lucia/documentation/content/main/contributing.md

 ## Source code

-For anything bigger than a bug fix, please open a new feature request or a RFC in the discussions tab on Github first.
+For anything bigger than a bug fix, please open a new feature request or a RFC in the discussions tab on GitHub first.
 We appreciate your enthusiasm but we don't want to close it immediately and waste hours of your time!

 Please make the pull request as small as possible, and break them into smaller ones if possible.